gazebosim/gz-msgs/Migration.md

     + This message is deprecated.
 Use `NavSat` instead.

 1. **gps_sensor.proto**
     + This message is deprecated.
-Use `NavSat` instead.
+Use `NavSatSensor` instead.

 1. **sensor.proto**
     + The `gps` field is deprecated.
 Use `navsat` instead.